 Cons of Asynchronous Programming

-- This method takes more time to process large amount of data.
+- This method takes more time to process a large amount of data.

-- It is difficult to execute code that is highly dependent to each other.
+- It is difficult to execute code that is highly dependent on each other.

-- Very few programming languages support asynchronous method by default.
+- Very few programming languages support asynchronous methods by default.

-- It is not good to perform CPU intensive operations because is only use one thread.
+- It is not good to perform CPU-intensive operations because it only uses one thread.

-- Applications that use asynchronous loading is bad for SEO (Search Engine Optimization).
+- Applications that use asynchronous loading are bad for SEO (Search Engine Optimization).

 Pros of Synchronous Programming

-- It can process large amount data efficiently for its multi-threading.
+- It can process large amounts of data efficiently for its multi-threading.

 - As this method execute code line by line, it is good to handle highly dependent code.

-- As most of the languages use synchronous method, you have more options to choose from.
+- As most the languages use synchronous method, you have more options to choose from.

-- Applications that use synchronous loading is good for SEO.
+- Applications that use synchronous loading are good for SEO.
 Search engines can crawl web pages easily.

 Cons of Synchronous Programming